myerco/CafeGeek/docs/computacao-grafica/index.md

 ***

 <a name="1"></a>
-## Capítulo I - A computação gráfica
+## CAPÍTULO 1 - A computação gráfica

 <a name="1.1"></a>
 ## 1. O que é computação gráfica?